etymorf/supabase-query-ts/README.md

 pnpm supaq ./relative/path/to/your/config/file.ts
 ```

+The path of the config is relative to the root of your project and must include the .ts extension.
 It generated a file called `supaq.ts`.
-Everytime you change the config or your schema, you want to run SupaQ again.
+When satisfied with changes to the config or your schema, run SupaQ again.

-Now, go back to your config file.
-Replace the type import to get auto-completion and type safety.
+Back to your config file : replace the type Config import to get auto-completion and type safety.

 ```
 // import type { ConfigCommons as Config } from 'supabase-query-ts' import type { Config } from './supaq.ts'

-const config: Config = {
+const config = {
 	...,
 	queries: {
 		"user": {